 Lenell wrote, "I want to make more of these now that there's a bag-ban coming.
 I want to soften the blow for those stubborn plastic users by handing out totes made by kids in the community FOR their community!"
 With her $1,000 grant in hand, Lenell bought colorful duct tape, staples, silk screening supplies, thread and upcycled t-shirts.
 Lenell and a classroom students gathered at Allan Elementary on May 23 and made the first batch of bags.

 Lenell said that the children were so excited that they asked their parents to stay after school and continue making bags.
-She plans on going to 3-4 more East Side schools to give this workshop and help the communities in need.
+She plans on going to three to four more East Side schools to give this workshop and help the communities in need.
 That's a lot of upcycling!